Resolving Building and Construction Disputes – Why in the Coronavirus Paradigm Negotiation is the Imperative

 Speaking from experience, as a practitioner with over 30 years of background as a litigator and dispute resolution lawyer, the writer has experienced the metamorphosis in the theatres of conflict dispute resolution and at a more youthful stage of the journey had instinctive resort to adversarial and combative techniques.
 Gunboat diplomacy was often very effective but by the same token ran the risk of alienating and cementing intransient positions so that if the blunt instrument approach did not work, it was much harder to facilitate negotiated outcomes at a later stage.

-Having, in later years, been retained by international NGOs and, more recently, as a quasi-diplomat that is Ethiopian Honorary Consul to Victoria, it has become necessary to learn and apply the arts of diplomacy to facilitate a convergence of positions without giving too much away.
+Having, in later years, been retained by international NGOs, it has become necessary to learn and apply the arts of diplomacy to facilitate a convergence of positions without giving too much away.
 It is considered that the diplomatic approach to the resolution of building disputes should, in this new normal, assume a far greater level of currency.

 The addition of the more conciliatory style however will not guarantee that the opponent’s response will not be belligerent.
 That which will worry some practitioners is the prospect of litigation work in progress vaporising so one can expect reluctance on the part of some actors; having said that, there will be many legal practitioners who will do their level best to open up the negotiation channels.